 the pilot could have made an emergency landing. |

-hypothetical (adj.) – based on a situation that is not real, but that might happen
+hypothetical (Adj) — based on a situation that is not real at the moment of speaking

 If the pilot hadn't made a sharp right turn at the end of the runway, (he did make the turn) |